jina-ai/jina/docs/chapters/101/README.md

-# What is Jina and Neural Search?
+# Jina 101: What is Jina and Neural Search?

 ## TLDR